rcmdnk/vim_emu/README_one_option.md

 "Reset vim_emu at left click in any case" and "Reset vim_emu at Cmd-Tab in any case" are also similar options, but it reset mode even on vim_emu apps.

-Note: You can enable all vim features, but it may make your key input/mouse move slow.
-Such Yank/Delete/Change Mode is especially heavy.
-(To do: make it light...)

 ## Applications
 The default setting enables vim emulation on applications w/o Terminal (iTerm),